storybookjs/vite-plugin-storybook-nextjs/README.md

 ## SWC Mode

 Only [Next.js in SWC mode](https://nextjs.org/docs/architecture/nextjs-compiler) is supported.
-If your project was forced to opt out of Babel for some reason, you will very likely encounter issues with this plugin (e.g., emotion support in SWC is still lacking behind).
+If your project was forced to opt out of Babel for some reason, you will very likely encounter issues with this plugin (e.g., Emotion support in SWC is still lagging behind).

 ## License